 Bio and Research Interests

-Dr. Srinivasa is an endocrinologist at Massachusetts General Hospital and an assistant professor of medicine at Harvard Medical School.
+Suman Srinivasa, MD, MS, is an endocrinologist at Massachusetts General Hospital and assistant professor of medicine at Harvard Medical School.
 Her research concentrates on exploring mechanisms and treatment strategies for inflammation and cardiometabolic disease in HIV.
 She has led work exploring how activation of the renin-aldosterone-angiotensin system (RAAS) may contribute to adipose tissue dysfunction, systemic/arterial inflammation and end-organ cardiovascular disease.
-Further, she serves as principal investigator of an NIH K23 award and an NIH R01 project-award exploring effects of RAAS blockade to ameliorate cardiometabolic risk in special populations.
+Further, she serves as Principal Investigator of an NIH K23 award and an NIH R01 project-award exploring effects of RAAS blockade to ameliorate cardiometabolic risk.
 Another focus of Dr. Srinivasa’s research to is to explore whether reduced adipose-specific Dicer expression in HIV contributes to the development of metabolic and lipodystrophy-related complications in HIV.
-Her work has been published in the Journal of Clinical Endocrinology and Metabolism, the Journal of Infectious Diseases, AIDS and JAIDS.
-She has been recognized with the Endocrine Society Early Investigator Award also the recipient of a Gilead Research Scholar Award.
+Her work has been published in JCI Insight, Journal of Clinical Endocrinology and Metabolism, the Journal of Infectious Diseases, AIDS and JAIDS.
+She has been recognized with the Endocrine Society Early Investigator Award, the Anne Klibanski Visiting Scholar Award, and the Gilead Research Scholar Award.
+She also serves as Program Representative for the Harvard Medical School Master of Medical Sciences in Clinical Investigation Program.

 Current Research Studies: